Document processing pipeline

 • Custom field schema per project / county / plant.

-• AI suggestions inline with confidence scores — keyboard-driven accept or override.
+• AI suggestions inline with confidence scores, with keyboard-driven accept or override.

 • Field carry-forward across documents (recording date, county, etc.).